 Our Students recently competed in the 'Le game Jam' game competition.
 The game development competition tested our students' abilities to create a Tour de France-themed video game against the clock.
 The event, sponsored by leading video game companies, was part of the Grand Depart international business festival to promote Yorkshire's strengths in the business sector and raise awareness of the £950 million industry in the UK video game market.
 Jamie Sefton organiser of the event said the competition tests students' ability to 'Interpret the brief' as well as their creativity.
 The winners will be announced 4 July.

 As excitement reaches fever pitch with only two days until the Tour de France gets underway in Yorkshire, Professor Jonathan Long assesses the potential of the Tour to increase adult cycling participation.
-Read more here.

 We've collaborated with Leeds-list.com to create a commemorative map for visitors arriving in Leeds for the Grand Depart.
 The map highlights our new name change as well as insight on various cool things to do around Leeds as the greatest cycling race in the world sets off on its tour around Yorkshire.
-If you would like to receive a copy, please pick one up at our Student Hubs, or alternatively download the PDF here.